GSA-TTS/identity-handbook/_articles/onboarding.md

   - Make sure your account is set up [like this](https://handbook.tts.gsa.gov/slack/).
   - Make sure to join `#login`, the main announcement channel for our team
 - Make sure your GitHub account is set up [like this](https://handbook.tts.gsa.gov/github/#setup).
+- Request access to relevant Google Groups, [the handbook has a list of active groups](https://login-handbook.app.cloud.gov/articles/email.html#internal-team-lists)
+  - Federal employees should be added to `login-team-feds@`
+  - Contractors should be added to `login-team-contractors@`
 - Add the Login.gov Shared Calendar to your Google Calendar:
-    - Make sure you've been added to the [Login Team google group](https://groups.google.com/a/login.gov/g/login-team)
+    - Make sure you've been added to the [Login Team Feds google group](https://groups.google.com/a/login.gov/g/login-team) or the [Login Team Contractors google group](https://groups.google.com/a/gsa.gov/g/login-team-contractors)
     - Go to https://calendar.google.com/calendar/render?cid=gsa.gov_6ovul6pcsmgd40o8pqn7qmge5g@group.calendar.google.com
     - Click "Add" when prompted to add the calendar
     - You should see "Login.gov shared calendar" under "My Calendars"
 - Add yourself to the [`team.yml`](https://github.com/18F/identity-private/blob/main/team/team.yml) file
-- Request access to relevant Google Groups, [the handbook has a list of active groups](https://login-handbook.app.cloud.gov/articles/email.html#internal-team-lists)
 - Add a signature to your GSA email account like this:
   > **Human Person**<br>
   > Login.gov Chief of Kittens<br>